Theoren Fleury: Political opinions and conspiracy theories

 Fleury and Jamie Salé host The Theo & Jamie Show: Fire and Ice, an online program with the Calgary-based conservative media outlet Canadians for Truth.
 Politically, Fleury is a conservative although he has previously voted for the Liberal Party in past federal elections.

 Fleury is a skeptic of COVID-19 vaccines.
 When reports about the virus were first made in late 2019, Fleury said he believed the virus was "complete bullshit."
 He has criticized liberal and conservative politicians who supported mask and vaccine mandates, including Alberta Premier Jason Kenney and Prime Minister Justin Trudeau.
+He has also promoted ivermectin as a treatment for COVID-19 and criticised the mainstream media for a supposed "absolute all out disinformation campaign" over its use.

-He told Fox News host Tucker Carlson Canada is an "authoritarian" country and that Trudeau is controlled by "five entities."
+He told Fox News host Tucker Carlson that Canada is an "authoritarian" country and that Trudeau is controlled by "five entities."
 In a separate interview with Fox News host Laura Ingraham in January 2022, he repeated his belief that Trudeau was being controlled by unnamed foreign entities and hoped the Canada convoy protest would lead to a "revolution."

 In 2021, Brandon University issued a statement criticizing Fleury for saying on Twitter that COVID-19 vaccine passports would be used by pedophiles to track children, calling the comment "a stain on his legacy."
 The university had previously granted Fleury an honorary degree in 2015.
 Fleury has also promoted the "Great Reset" conspiracy theory.

 In 2018, Fleury was a guest speaker at a fundraising event for the Progressive Conservative Party of Prince Edward Island.
 He is a member of the United Conservative Party and endorsed Brian Jean for party leadership in 2017.
 He endorsed Danielle Smith during the 2022 UCP leadership race.
 In the 2022 Conservative Party of Canada leadership election, Fleury endorsed and joined the campaign of Joseph Bourgault.

+During the 2023 wildfires across Canada, Fleury claimed that progressives were weaponizing the wildfires to force "climate lockdowns" onto the masses.